-TfN pan-Northern Transport Objectives (Proposed) Freight Objectives Increasing efficiency, reliability, integration, and resilience in the transport system Reduce the number of incidences of unplanned closures of Major Road Network routes leading to severe journey delay and reduced air quality; Prioritise measures that tackle journey reliability and congestion, and support close to zero, more energy efficient movement of goods on the transport Network; Maximise the utilisation of rail, inland waterways and local distribution hubs to improve efficiency and support the modal shift of goods from road to rail; Improve the multi-modal North- South and East-West connectivity across the North reducing journey time for goods; and Transforming economic performance Optimise efficient and close to zero carbon flow of goods on the MRN and railway through improved flow of traffic and supported by technology; Increase freight data availability through developing accessible tools; Maximising the clean growth opportunity flowing out of freeports, clean industrial clusters and the first mile freight that flows out of ports.
-Work with partners to support the planning and development of well connected warehousing and consolidation sites on a sub regional basis; Work with Partners and the private sector to explore the benefits of regional freight consolidation and distribution networks and where they can be delivered close to zero.
-Improving inclusivity, health, and access to opportunities for all Reduce the impact of air pollution and noise from freight movements on the health of local communities; and Support our partners at a national and local level in delivering safer roads and railways.
-Promoting and enhancing the built, historic, and natural environment Reduce carbon emissions and other Green House Gas emissions in the freight and logistics sector; Increase electrification of rail network, and decarbonisation of road haulage through increased share of zero and low emission fuels.
+TfN pan-Northern Transport objectives Timing Increasing efficiency, reliability, integration, and resilience in the transport system Reduce the number of incidences of unplanned closures of Major Road Network routes leading to severe journey delay.
+Prioritise measures that tackle journey reliability and congestion.
+Support less polluting and more energy efficient movement of goods on the transport network;.
+Maximise the utilisation of rail, inland waterways and local distribution hubs to improve efficiency and support the modal shift of goods from road to rail and water.
+Improve the multimodal north- south and east-west connectivity across the North.
+Transforming economic performance Optimise efficient flow of goods on the MRN and railway through improved flow of traffic and supported by technology.
+Maximise the economic development opportunities through a range of areas, including the clean growth opportunity flowing out of freeports, clean industrial clusters and the first mile freight that flows out of ports.

+TfN pan-Northern Transport objectives Timing Transforming economic performance (continued) Optimise data availability to support partners in including a freight dimension in building their business cases for transport interventions.
+Support the planning and development of well-connected warehousing and consolidation sites.
+Exploring the benefits of regional freight consolidation and distribution networks.
+Improving inclusivity, health, and access to opportunities for all Reduce the impact of air pollution from freight movements on the health of local communities.
+Reduce the impact noise from freight movements on the health of local communities.
+Promoting and enhancing the built, historic, and natural environment Increase electrification of the rail network.
+Decarbonise road haulage through increased usage of zero carbon and low emission fuels.